 God’s Word tells us that what we have tomorrow comes from what believe, say, and act on today.
 He modeled it for us from the beginning.
 Hebrews 11:3 says, “By faith we understand that the entire universe was formed at God’s command, that what we now see did not come from anything that can be seen.”

 I said all that to say this: You do have faith and exercise it all the time.
 As long as you do, have faith in God’s promises!
 2 Cor.
 1:20 says, “For no matter how many promises God has made, they are “Yes” in Christ…”.
-Don’t be apathetic but passionate about God’s promises!
+Don’t be apathetic.
+It will destroy the quality of your life.
+Instead be passionate about God’s promises!
 Speak them by faith as God modeled for you.
-Let what you believe – your faith – become what you think, say, and act on.
+Let what you believe—your faith, become what you think, say, and act on.
 Let what God promises you affect your thoughts, your words, and your actions.
 Believe in His promises.
 Believe in this promise to you today.

 Psalm 54:4 “Surely God is my help; the Lord is the one who sustains me.”